A flawed character is more interesting than a flawless character. Ergo, a cast of characters with flaws is more interesting exponentially. QED.

 - Road.
 Inhabitants are universally poor and frustrated, often alcoholic and usually from dysfunctional families.
 Suicide, domestic violence and prostitution are all covered by the end of the first act.

 - An example is present in Animated Inanimate Battle with an entire team.
 More specifically, Team 6.
 So you got a Killer Rabbit, a Lovable Jock, a couple of Valley Girls, an intelligent guy, a person who's over-reliant on her friend (who isn't on the same team as her), an old man, a no-brains brawn, and a shy guy.
-The Only Sane Woman is an Emo Teen.
+The Only Sane Woman is usually an Emo Teen (though her personality changes depending on the cheese put on her).
 Most of these guys argue a lot, even when they aren't at each-other's throats, thus barely getting anything done in challenges.